core-wg/oscore/draft-ietf-core-object-security.md

 ### Processing Block-wise

-If Block-wise is implemented and used on the Outer Block options, then insert the following step before step 1 of {{ver-req}}:
+If Block-wise is implemented and present in the request then insert the following step before step 1 of {{ver-req}}:

 A.  Process Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).